AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/dynamic-media/dynamic-media-newsletter.md

     * Summit customer spotlight: Under Armour.
     * Never miss an Experience Insider webinar.
     * Public sector spotlight: The urgent need for digital enrollment.
-    * Look what’s new in Experience Manager Innovation.
+    * Look what's new in Experience Manager Innovation.
     * Build your Experience Manager skills *live* with the Adobe pros.
     * Connect with the Adobe Experience Manager Community.
     * Fast-track your Adobe expertise with Adobe Experience League. -->